Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 ### Zero-Shot Conditional Generation

-We first describe the task of "Zero-Shot Conditional Generation" (ZSCG):
+We first describe the task of Zero-Shot Conditional Generation (ZSCG):

 - First, we train a generative model unconditionally.
 In other words, during training, the model only sees images and never sees any conditional signals.
 - During inference, users provide a condition, such as a text prompt, a low-resolution image, or a noisy image.
-- The goal: Let the already-trained unconditional generative model produce images that match the given condition.
+- The goal is to have the already trained unconditional generative model produce images that match the given condition.
-- Because the model never saw any conditional signals during training, this task is called "Zero-Shot Conditional Generation."
+- Because the model never saw any conditional signals during training, this task is called Zero-Shot Conditional Generation.

 ![](img/zscg.png)
 *Zero-Shot Conditional Generation results using unconditional DDN: DDN can use conditions from various modalities (e.g., text prompts combined with CLIP) to guide generation without computing gradients.
 The yellow boxes indicate the reference ground truth.
-SR stands for Super Resolution, and ST stands for Style Transfer.*
+SR stands for Super-Resolution, and ST stands for Style Transfer.*

 As shown above, DDN supports a wide range of Zero-Shot Conditional Generation tasks.
 The approach is almost identical to the reconstruction process we described in Figure 1.
-Specifically, we simply replace the "target" in Figure 1 with the given condition.
-Then, at each layer, we select the output that best matches the current condition.
+Specifically, we simply replace the "target" image in Figure 1 with the given condition.
+Then, at each layer, we select the output that best matches the current condition from the $K$ outputs.
 As we move through the layers, the generated outputs increasingly match the condition.
 In fact, the reconstruction process shown in Figure 1 is a ZSCG process guided by a target image.
 It is important to note that the target image is never directly input into the network.
 Instead, it shapes the generation outcomes by steering the sampling process.

 Previous work, such as [SDEdit](https://arxiv.org/abs/2108.01073), has shown that diffusion models can also support Zero-Shot Conditional Generation.
 However, SDEdit requires adding noise to the condition, limiting conditions strictly to the pixel domain.
 [FreeDoM](https://arxiv.org/abs/2303.09833) further enables diffusion models to handle non-pixel domain conditions, but it depends on a discriminative model to provide gradients for guiding the noise direction.

 In contrast, DDN only requires a discriminative model to perform a forward pass for each output, computing a distance to the condition.
 Then, it selects the best output according to this distance—no gradients are needed.
 Thus, DDN is the first generative model that can be guided purely by a black-box discriminative model without gradient computation.
 To put it more precisely:

 > DDN is the first generative model whose sampling process can be guided by a pure discriminative model, bridging the gap and unifying generative and discriminative models.